Last Updated: May 29, 2022

 E-commerce sales worth 356.4 billion British pounds were conducted through websites in 2019

 Websites are still the dominant way in which e-commerce operates.
 Businesses reach potential customers through their websites.
 It is not surprising that websites are responsible for more internet sales than EDI since most retail customers do their internet shopping through websites.

 The value of internet sales has been steadily rising in the UK.
 Greater consumer awareness and mobile penetration account for this increase.
 More and more retailers are taking their business online, contributing to the total UK online sales.
-In 2014, the value of e-commerce sales was 513 billion British pounds, which shows the quick rate at which e-commerce is gaining.

 Online retail sales in November 2020 in the UK reached a peak of 3.2 billion British pounds

-Online retail sales peaked in November 2020 for the period between January 2016 to November 2020.
+Online retail sales peaked in November 2020 for the period between January 2016 and November 2020.
 This rise in e-commerce sales can be attributed to the global pandemic, which caused several consumers to turn online to conduct their shopping for safety concerns.
 The increase in sales in November can be attributed to the beginning of the holiday season in which consumers buy gifts for themselves and their families.

 Click and collect turnover in the UK is expected to be 11.9 billion euros in 2023

 Click and collect is quickly rising in popularity in the UK since merchants do not charge a delivery fee for click and collect services.
 Click and collect offers a convenient shopping option for shoppers who want the best of both worlds.
 In 2013, the click and collect turnover in the UK was just 3.2 billion euros, which shows the incredible rate at which this service is growing in demand.